Vanita Kayiwa: Background and education

 In 2020, she was among the pilots selected to train on the A330-800 aircraft.
-She successfully completed the type rating training at Airbus Training Centre in Miami, Florida, during the fourth quarter of that year.
+She completed the type rating training at Airbus Training Centre in Miami, Florida, during the fourth quarter of that year.

 Career

 Kayiwa has spent most of her flying career at Air Serv Limited, piloting Cessna 208 Caravans.
 She first flew as a first officer, before she was promoted to captain on the Cessna 208, in 2016.
-She is the first Ugandan woman to make captain at Air Serv Limited, since that airline was founded in 1987.
+She is the first Ugandan woman to make captain at Air Serv Limited since that airline was founded in 1987.

 In April 2019, she was hired by Uganda National Airlines Company, as one of a small number of female pilots at the airline.
 She was part of the cockpit crew that made the inaugural flight between Entebbe, Uganda (EBB) and Kilimanjaro, Tanzania (KIA), in 2019.

 As of February 2021, she was one of the five female pilots at Uganda Airlines, out of a total of 50 aviators.
 At that time, she and Tina Drazu were the only two female pilots who were part of the cockpit crew on the A330-841 equipment at Uganda Airlines.